jonnyparris/plex-playbook/README.md

 docker-compose up # run all the services we just set up

-# run as backgroun deamon
+# run as background deamon
 docker-compose up -d
 ```